mcaceresb/gmail-download/README.md

 While I have made an effort to make this script platform independent, I have only tested it on my local Linux machine.

-I realize that pandas is a rather annoying dependence to have, but I wanted to download threaded messages into the same subfolder and using pandas seemed like the easiest way to group messages by thread.
-Feel free to modify the code if you have a better idea.
+I do realize that pandas is a rather annoying dependence to have, but I wanted to download threaded messages into the same subfolder and using pandas seemed like the easiest way to group messages by thread.

 Further, since I download messages by thread, I don't know a priori the depth of the message thread or whether a "thread" is really a single